Network & Wifi

 Wireless Network Access

 You can access the UAS network from anywhere on campus using the wireless network.
-All UAS classrooms and buildings, Lakeside Grill, housing, and Egan Library have wireless connectivity which is Wi-Fi (802.11bgn) compliant.
+All UAS classrooms and buildings, Lakeside Grill, Housing, and Egan Library have wireless connectivity which is Wi-Fi (802.11b/g/n and 802.11a/n/ac) compliant.
 If you need wireless support, please contact the UAS Helpdesk for further assistance!

 WiFi: "UAS" and "UAS Guest"

-The UAS wireless network provides two networks: one is a secured connection called UAS, and the other is an unsecured connection called UAS Guest.
+The UAS wireless network provides two networks: one is an authenticated connection called UAS, and the other is an unauthenticated connection called UAS Guest.
 The secured UAS wireless connection is accessible using your UA username and password; the UAS Guest wireless network is open to the public, but is restricted to internet access only.

 Using the (Secured) UAS WiFi